Donofrio Technology Series

 especially girls and

-minority students, to pursue science and engineering through
+minority students, to pursue science, technology, engineering and

 school, college and beyond.